- Home /

 - Language and Academic Development

 Participation in the KCSOS Teacher Induction program is sponsored through each eligible teacher’s employing district.
 During the enrollment process, each district provides the enrollment information for each candidate to the KCSOS Teacher Induction Program staff.
-Candidates are then contacted to enroll as a Participating Teacher.
+Candidates are then contacted to enroll as a Candidate.

 If you feel you are eligible to participate (teaching, and employed by a consortium partner) please contact your employing agency’s HR department to begin the process at the local level.